PV Freund Logo

 What happens after the roof analysis?

 The roof analysis is step 1 of 5.
-Immediately afterwards, you can carry out a complete PV plan with the determined data, including a profitability calculation, storage dimensioning, and a 25-year forecast – all free of charge, without registration, and without obligation.
+Immediately afterwards, you can carry out a complete PV plan with the determined data, including a profitability calculation, battery sizing, and a 25-year forecast – all free of charge, without registration, and without obligation.
 Read our PV system design guide to see all 5 steps.

 Can I analyse multiple roof surfaces together?